fybrik/airbyte-module/fybrik/README_mysql.md

    kubectl apply -f $AIRBYTE_MODULE_DIR/fybrik/read-flow/application.yaml -n fybrik-airbyte-sample
    ```

-   Note:
-   - The asset in `asset.yaml` has connection of type https.
-For other connection types `asset.yaml` should be updated.
-For example, for asset-mysql.yaml can be used for mysql connection.
-   -

 1. After the application is created, the Fybrik manager attempts to create the data path for the application.
 Fybrik realizes that the Airbyte module can give the application access to the `userdata` dataset, and deploys it in the `fybrik-blueprints` namespace.
 To verify that the Airbyte module was indeed deployed, run:
    ```bash
    kubectl get pods -n fybrik-blueprints